Creating the Perfect Author Website: A Step-by-Step Guide

 - Social media: Add your author website link to your social media profiles (or even post about it), just as Melissa McPhail has done in the above picture.

-- Email signature: Add your author website link below your email signature for interested industry professionals and readers to click on.
+- Email signature: Add your author website link below your email signature for industry professionals and readers to click on.

 - Business cards: Be sure to have your author website address on your business cards.